-Additional medical assistance is available at our runway as well as our Whichaway Camp where we also have a medic on site.
-There are also a number of local national stations nearby which can be accessed for emergency medical treatment.
+Additional medical assistance is available at our Wolf's Fang runway as well as Novo runway, a short 4x4 drive away.
 Our team of guides are skilled at remote location and mountain rescue, however, clients should be aware of the environment and their capability when undertaking an activity in order to minimise the potential for injury.
 Our guides are trained to support you in challenging and new activities no matter what your level of fitness.